oceanbase/spark-connector-oceanbase/docs/spark-catalog-oceanbase.md

                 <td>No</td>
                 <td style="word-wrap: break-word;">32</td>
                 <td>Int</td>
                 <td>Controls the parallelism level for partition computation.
 This parameter determines the number of threads used when computing partitions for partitioned tables (mainly through parallel SQL queries to OceanBase partition statistics).
-Higher values can improve performance for tables with many partitions.</td>
+The computation task runs on the driver node.
+Higher values can improve performance for tables with many partitions.
+When setting a larger value for this parameter, appropriately increasing the CPU cores and memory of the driver node can achieve better performance.</td>
             </tr>
             <tr>
                 <td>spark.sql.catalog.your_catalog_name.jdbc.query-timeout-hint-degree</td>